Skip to main content

 health.ophp@state.mn.us

-Using the Quad Council Practice Competencies for Public Health Nursing (PDF) as a framework, the group noted below developed the PHN residency for new graduates.
+Using the Quad Council Practice Competencies for Public Health Nursing (PDF) as a framework, the authors developed the PHN Residency Program for nurses new to public health practice, including recent graduate nurses.
 This residency aims to create a sustainable, highly educated public health nursing work force prepared to promote and protect the health of individuals and communities.

 For more information on how this residency was developed, see Larsen, R., Ashley, J., Ellens, T., Frauendienst, R., Jorgensen, R. K., & Zelenak, M. (2018).
 Development of a new graduate public health nurse residency program using the core competencies of public health nursing.
 Public Health Nursing, 35(6), 606–612.